• Skip to primary navigation

 Jump to Recipe

-This porcini risotto wrapped up in savoy cabbage leaves makes a delicious vegetarian main meal for the holiday season.
-An incredibly delicious vegetarian stuffed cabbage cake, easier to make than you might think.
+This porcini risotto wrapped in savoy cabbage cake makes a delicious vegetarian main meal for the holiday season.
+It's also an incredibly delicious vegetarian stuffed cabbage cake, easier to make than you might think.

-If the slow roasted turkey leg, roulades or beef roast is not an option for you on Christmas, this sumptuous risotto cake might be the answer.
-It looks festive, it is filling, it fits most of the vegetable side dishes you could think of.
+If the slow roasted turkey leg, beef roulades, or beef balsamic roast is not an option for you on Christmas, this sumptuous risotto cake might be the answer.
+It looks festive; it is filling, and it fits most of the vegetable side dishes you could think of.

 How to make stuffed cabbage cake?